danielawde9/dekene-app-react/README.md

 # todo

-first in the main screen if the payment type is the withdrawals it should not be included in the calculation, second if i deleted an item it will not re render the calcualtion
+second if i deleted an item it will not re render the calcualtion

-add loading
-fix auth screen layout
-add login google

 rename stuff

-add ok for opening the sandou2 show the daily closing

-paid credit to fill it out
+paid credit to fill it out non paid

-another input for the closing which will go the closing for the next day instead of the calculation,

 and the closing - daniel to be less than 2 $ ok to close

+Warning: [antd: Tabs] `Tabs.TabPane` is deprecated.
+Please use `items` instead.

 ## Pass

 supa base
-4Y3$3U9a%UZ%!*
+4Y3$3U9a%UZ%!\*